 - Faculty and librarian collaborate in a common language to help students improve research skills and confidence.

 - It scaffolds research skills along levels of autonomy to prepare students for disciplinary, self-directed research.

-- The RSD covers similar aspects to both AAC&U and the Association of College and Research Libraries (ACRL) Framework for Information Literacy for Higher Education yet was developed by faculty rather than librarians.
+- The RSD covers similar aspects to both AAC&U and the Association of College and Research Libraries (ACRL) Framework for Information Literacy for Higher Education.

 - Facets of the research process form the basis of instructional supports.

-If you have questions about our library instruction options, contact Kristen Borysewicz, Information Literacy Coordinator.
+If you have questions about our library instruction options, contact Kristen Borysewicz, Research Skills Instruction Coordinator.